The Welsh Springer Spaniel was developed as a gundog to flush or spring game in the field.

 They have a great deal of stamina and can work for hours in all kinds of weather and terrain.

-Their hunting instinct is strong, so keep them on leash in unfenced areas, unless you want to see them take off after a bird or bunny.
+Their hunting instinct is strong, so keep them on a leash in unfenced areas, unless you want to see them take off after a bird or bunny.

 Their athletic skills aren’t limited to hunting.
 Many people who own a Welsh Springer Spaniel participate in activities such as tracking, flyball, agility, and obedience.

 Because they have such happy natures, they make great companions and family dogs.

 Their only aim in life, besides going after birds, is to be near their humans and to please them in any way possible.

 Welsh Springer Spaniels can be easily trained.
 They are also very eager to please.
 They have a lot of energy and can sometimes be headstrong and impulsive.

 They’ll bark to let you know when people are approaching.
 They will bark happily for friends and more loudly or sharply for strangers.